 Average slope is used to interpret the results for percent pool habitat.
-Calculate the average slope for the entire reference site from the slope data collected in Step 4.
-This is the average of the individual values.
+Calculate the average slope for the entire reference site from the slope data collected in Step 4 (include 0% readings).
+This calculation is the average of the individual habitat values.

-▶ Record the average % slope on Data Sheet: STEP 5.4
+Record the average % slope on Data Sheet: STEP 5.4